 Approval of the Stock Issuance Proposal requires the affirmative vote of a majority of the shares of the Company's common stock represented in person or by proxy at the meeting and entitled to vote thereon.
-Pursuant to the rules of Nasdaq, the holders of the Series B/B-1 Preferred Stock are not entitled to vote on the Stock Issuance Proposal.
 Abstentions will have the same effect as a vote "AGAINST" these proposals.
 Broker non-votes will not have any effect on the vote with respect to these proposals.

-PAVmed, as the holder of voting control over a majority of the Company's capital stock, can control the outcome of this proposal.
-PAVmed has agreed to vote in favor of the proposal.
+PAVmed, the Company's parent, will vote in favor of the proposal.